rengirengine/maze-generator/README.md

 ## Run on the cluster (UniTN HPC)

 The 64- and 128-core numbers come from the University of Trento HPC cluster.
-Barriers cross the network and each node adds its own memory bandwidth.

 | job           | cores         | layout                                               |
 |---------------|---------------|------------------------------------------------------|